arihunter-18/RetinaViTae/README.md

 * Implementing advanced dataset balancing techniques.
 * Collecting and incorporating more diverse data.
 * Applying more rigorous testing and validation strategies.

-**Disclaimer:** These models are developed for research and educational purposes and are not intended for real-world medical imaging applications.
-They should not be relied upon for diagnosing, predicting, or managing diabetic retinopathy or any other health outcomes.
-Any health-related decisions should always be made with the guidance of a qualified healthcare professional.